April Books!

 About the book: Some truths are best kept in the shadows...

 At nearly eighteen, I’m months away from escaping my aunt’s secrets and lies.
-Except, I’m harboring a big secret of my own.A red-eyed man cloaked in shadow has been stalking me at night.
+Except, I’m harboring a big secret of my own.Closing Survey:

 I probably had the best first half of a readathon to date.